-Can you open a Solo 401k for a business with multiple partners?
+Can you open a Solo 401k for an LLC business with multiple partners?
 When you think “Solo 401(k)” you probably think of a business with one owner.
 What if your business has more than one owner?

-For example, a group of 3 couples who currently own an LLC business want to open one Solo 401(k) plan sponsored by their partnership.
+For example, a group of 3 couples who currently own an LLC business want to set up a Solo 401(k) plan sponsored by their partnership.
 There are no current employees, just 3 couples (spouses) who are all owners of the same company.
+Here are some additional Solo 401(k) rules you need to know to successfully start one.

-Can you open a Solo 401(k) with multiple partners/owners?
+Can you open a Solo 401(k) for an LLC with multiple partners/owners?

-To create a Solo 401k for a business with multiple partners, the business owners need to choose one or more members to be the named plan trustee(s).
+To create a One Participant 401(k) for a business with multiple partners, the business owners need to choose one or more members to be the named plan trustee(s).
 Our documentation accommodates either one trustee or two co-trustees.
 As a result, we will only allow those individuals to be listed on the application.

 Who signs the documents?